AidanSpeakss/AidanSpeakss/README.md

 ### Hi there 👋

-I'm Aidan Raney, a cyber security student, an experienced frontend web developer with proffesional experience, and a novice software developer with academic experience.
+I'm Aidan Raney, a cyber security student, an experienced frontend web developer, and a novice software developer.

 ### Projects:
 - [dvd-logo-game](https://github.com/AidanSpeakss/dvd-logo-game) - Browser game based on the DVD Screensaver meme!
 [WIP]